High School Programming Contest

 Python 3.10 Python 3.10.12

-Only these languages/versions are supported; no other languages/versions may be used during the contest.
+Only these languages/versions are supported by the judging system; no other languages/versions shall be used during the contest.